inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_templates.md

 ### **New-style templates**

 In the newer `_index_template` system, only one index template can be applied to each index.
-This avoids the  unexpected results that could emerge when two old-style templates had settings that collided.
+This avoids the  unexpected results that could emerge when two or more old-style templates have conflicting settings.
 The new index templates can be composed using component templates, but those component templates now have to be explicitly included in the index template.

 **Example of a new-style `_index_template`:**